EMD SD40T-2

 The SD40T-2 is a model of diesel-electric locomotive built by General Motors Electro-Motive Division in the United States.
 The SD40T-2 is equipped with a 16-cylinder EMD 645E3 diesel engine producing 3000 hp.
 312 SD40T-2s were built for three railroads in the United States between April 1974 and July 1980.
 This locomotive and the SD45T-2 are popularly called tunnel motors, but EMD's term is SD40-2 with "cooling system modifications" because they were designed for better engine cooling in mountainous areas.
-The difference between this locomotive and its non-tunnel motor cousin, the SD40-2, are the radiator intakes and radiator fan grills located at the rear of the locomotive.
+The difference between this locomotive and its non-tunnel motor cousin, the SD40-2, are the radiator air intakes are located lower down at the rear of the locomotive.

 This locomotive model was purchased by the Denver and Rio Grande Western Railroad, the Southern Pacific Railroad, and its subsidiary Cotton Belt.
 Southern Pacific's version has a 4400 usgal fuel tank and is 70 ft 8 in long.
 Rio Grande's version has a smaller 4000 usgal fuel tank.